FREE South Asian Health Forum 2019

 ||Live Webcast available at iconproject.org

 Follow this link to register in advance for the iCON South Asian Health Forum

 Our team of health experts will share the latest information on:

-- Managing hypertension for seniors
+- Managing hypertension and diabetes

 - Lifestyle management including nutrition, medication, exercise, and other self-care recommendations for individuals diagnosed with diabetes